zegervdv/nrpattern.nvim/README.md

 Following topics are planned to be added:

-  * Make repeating work for visually selected lines or blocks
   * Keep original case, for now every value is lowercased
-  * Support for cycling patterns: e.g. `true` to `false`

 If possible (harder problems):